cloudfoundry/summit-hands-on-labs/osbapi-with-k8s-and-cf/student-template.md

 kubectl create -f service-binding.yml
 2. Add secrets to the app
 kubectl edit deployment my-app (and add mapping from secret to env vars)

+Problems with k8s broker:
+k8s user Auth not working (rbac) check that names are valid now see if it's a problem that basic auth wasn't provided to broker
+Later:
+(later figure out how to trust the cluster ca)

 ## Learning Objectives Review